 “When you grieve, you are increasing their immortality” she comments, and then goes on to remember how she met Leonard in 1947.
 Few of us would have thought of attending the first American Heart Association’s meeting as a date.
 Perhaps for Leonard inviting her to listen to the latest research meant winning Beatrice’s admiration.
 He was a cardiologist and certainly knew his way around her heart!

 Recognized for her poems, today at 99 Dr. Rose still writes for her friends as a way of letting them know she’s thinking about them.
-You will find her attending the Howell Luncheon Series’ alongside with the scholars that are recipients of the Susan G. Rose Scholarship, set up in memory of her daughter.
-As head of Lariam USA, Susan dedicated most of her life educating the military community and others about the use of Lariam, an anti-malarial drug with severe side effects such as depression and suicide.
+You will find her attending the Howell Luncheon Series’ alongside with the scholars that are recipients of the Susan G. Rose Scholarship, in memory of her daughter who, as head of Lariam USA, dedicated most of her life educating the military community and others about the severity of the side effects of the anti-malarial drug.
 Her pro-bono work is her legacy, and it is still creating awareness on the devastating use of Lariam nationally and internationally.

 She meets regularly with the Science Study Group that she formed in 1997 under the auspices of the San Diego Independent Scholars –of which she is a member– to study the mysteries of the brain.
-Citing Dava Sovel’s Longitude, she’s deeply moved by the phrase ‘time is to a clock what the mind is to the brain’.
+Citing Dava Sobel’s ‘Longitude’, she’s deeply moved by the phrase ‘time is to a clock what the mind is to the brain.’
 “The problem today is time.
 Everything is immediate, and if it’s not, then it is not worthwhile in many minds.
 But time is something real… we can’t touch it but it is real.
-So just take the time…”
+So just take the time.”